-In The Wheel of Time, when Rand finally confronts the Dark One, the two have a metaphysical battle imposing their visions of the world on each other.
+When Rand finally confronts the Dark One, the two have a metaphysical battle imposing their visions of the world on each other.
 Rand creates a vision of a world without the Dark One, who is a metaphysical force of evil.
 At first, it appears to be a veritable utopia where people have no concept of violence and peace and prosperity reigns.
 As it becomes clear soon, this is only possibly because by destroying the Dark One, Rand has also destroyed the potential for conflict, however minor.
 Every person in the world is a vacant shell with simple minds, with no true free will.
 The understanding of what killing the Dark One would result in nearly breaks Rand and almost hands the victory over to him.

-Also, two of the Dark One's attacks take this form.
+Two of the Dark One's attacks take this form.
 The first is a vision of a world which at first appears happy and prosperous, but in which conscience has been cleanly excised from the human race, such that no one feels the slightest bit of empathy or love for another, and any person will backstab another if he thinks it will help him, without feeling the slightest remorse.
 The second is the Dark One's idea of a compromise or bargain: if Rand will agree to stop trying to redeem the world, the Dark One will stop trying to corrupt it and will simply unmake everything.